 Finding just the right free project can involve a lot of research too, both in finding just the right newsletter template for Word and in making sure it's got the right license for your project.
 When you go premium the searches tend to be faster, and the license tends to cover most usage.

 If you're looking for a premium option with a lot of bang for your buck, check out Envato Elements.

 Elements has one, low fee, and then you get access to a huge collection of assets—Microsoft Word documents, photos, graphics, fonts, and much more!
 And yes, that's all included with that one fee.

-Freely download and test out as many newsletter templates as you like, and don't waste time worrying about extra costs or licenses.
+Freely download and test out as many newsletter and bulletin templates as you like, and don't waste time worrying about extra costs or licenses.
 There's one low fee for unlimited downloads.
 So, download as much content as you like!

 It's as simple as searching for your looking for and clicking download.
 That's it.
 Not only that, Envato Elements keeps your downloads sorted for you, by project, so you can keep your files organized.
 It's super convenient and easy to use.

 5 Best Premium Microsoft Word Newsletter Templates from Envato Elements

-Let's look at some of the professional Microsoft Word newsletter templates, over on Envato Elements.
-Sit back and enjoy the design inspiration or consider picking one up today.
+Let's look at some of the professional newsletter format in Word templates, over on Envato Elements.
+Sit back and enjoy the design inspiration or consider picking one up today:

 This stylish newsletter template has a traditional, newspaper feel.
 Download it today and easily edit it in Microsoft Word or Adobe InDesign.